Inverted sugar syrup: Optical rotation

-Once a sucrose solution has had some of its sucrose turned into glucose and fructose the solution is no longer said to be pure.
+After a sucrose solution has had some of its sucrose turned into glucose and fructose the solution is no longer said to be pure.
 The gradual decrease in purity of a sucrose solution as it is hydrolyzed affects a chemical property of the solution called optical rotation that can be used to figure out how much of the sucrose has been hydrolyzed and therefore whether the solution has been inverted or not.

 Definition and measurement

-Plane polarized light can be shone through a sucrose solution as it is heated up for hydrolysis.
+Plane-polarized light can be shone through a sucrose solution as it is heated up for hydrolysis.
 Such light has an 'angle' that can be measured using a tool called a polarimeter.
 When such light is shone through a solution of pure sucrose it comes out the other side with a different angle than when it entered, which is proportional to both the concentration of the sugar and the length of the path of light through the solution; its angle is therefore said to be 'rotated' and how many degrees the angle has changed (the degree of its rotation or its 'optical rotation') is given a letter name, $\alpha$ (alpha).
 When the rotation between the angle the light has when it enters and when it exits is in the clockwise direction, the light is said to be 'rotated right' and $\alpha$ is given to have a positive angle such as 64°.
 When the rotation between the angle the light has when it enters and when it exits is in the counterclockwise direction, the light is said to be 'rotated left' and $\alpha$ is given a negative angle such as −39°.

 Definition of the inversion point

-When plane polarized light enters and exits a solution of pure sucrose its angle is rotated 66.5° (clockwise or to the right).
-As the sucrose is heated up and hydrolyzed the amount of glucose and fructose in the mixture increases and the optical rotation decreases.
+When plane-polarized light passes through a solution of pure sucrose, its angle is rotated clockwise.
+As the sucrose is heated and hydrolyzed, the amount of glucose and fructose in the mixture increases, causing the optical rotation to decrease.
 After $\alpha$ passes zero and becomes a negative optical rotation, meaning that the rotation between the angle the light has when it enters and when it exits is in the counter clockwise direction, it is said that the optical rotation has 'inverted' its direction.
-This leads to the definition of an 'inversion point' as the per cent amount sucrose that has to be hydrolyzed before $\alpha$ equals zero.
+This leads to the definition of an 'inversion point' as the percentage of sucrose that has to be hydrolyzed before $\alpha$ equals zero.
 Any solution which has passed the inversion point (and therefore has a negative value of $\alpha$) is said to be 'inverted'.